Ash369-hub/Edge-MOT/README.md

 1. **Spatial Detection:** Utilizes **RT-DETR** (Real-Time DEtection TRansformer) for rapid, accurate bounding box generation.
 2. **Temporal Memory:** Employs **BoxMOT (BoTSORT)** paired with an Attention-In-Network Re-ID model (**OSNet-AIN**) to maintain identity tracking through severe occlusion and lighting changes.

-By decoupling these processes, this pipeline runs in real-time on a single consumer GPU (NVIDIA RTX 4060) completely zero-shot, without requiring fine-tuning on the target dataset.
+By decoupling these processes, this pipeline runs in real-time on a single consumer GPU (NVIDIA RTX 4060) without requiring any dataset-specific fine-tuning or prior training on the target footage.

 ## 📊 Benchmark Results